AVerMedia-Technologies-Inc/CreatorCentralSDK/v2/Architecture.md

 You can also use [setPackageSettings](EventsSent.md#set-package-settings) to save some data globally for the package (third-party access key, user settings, etc.).
 But we recommend you to only use this in your Package.

+You can download the Property View Template for your development here.
+Please consider to apply the CSS we provided.
+This make the Property View more consistent to our users.